 Do you enjoy cooking and would enjoy making meals every day?
 Or are you a cook once for the week kind of person?
 Both ways work great, so it’s just a matter of finding the method that works best for you.
 With either planning style, we recommend a once a week planning session.
 This way you only do the following once:

-- Coordinate your meals
+- Plan your meals with recipes

 - Create a shopping list

 Coordinating your meals is helpful because you can plan for the leftovers from one meal to be part of the next meal (tilapia tonight becomes fish tacos tomorrow).
 You can also plan to use the same ingredient in multiple recipes.
 This is especially helpful when a certain ingredient only comes in mass quantities.

 The shopping list is a very effective tool.
 Not only does it help you remember all the items you need, but it can also keep you from purchasing items that you don’t need.
 The list is a map for where you are going to travel in the store, preventing you from walking down every isle, preventing you from seeing all the goodies a store has to offer.
 It’s the simple “see no evil, do no evil.”

 3. Stay Consistent But Include Variety in Your Diet

 Once we find something we like, we tend to want to eat it all the time.
 But with repetition comes blandness.
 Each time we eat the meal, it loses a little flavor.
 It’s the same reason the first bite of any food tastes better than the last.
 This is called diminishing return, and we can’t have that in our meal planning.